Ihara Zeta functions of infinite weighted graphs: Partial backtracking

 where $|\Ga_e|$ is the finite number of elements of the $\Ga$-stabilizer of any preimage $\tilde e$ in $\CB$ of $e$.
 So in this case there is a natural weight function $w(e)=1/|\Ga_e|$.
 However, there's more.

-In the case when $X$ is finite and $\Ga$ ist fundamental group, then each cycle defines a unique free homotopy class in $[S^1:X]$.
+In the case when $X$ is finite and $\Ga$ its fundamental group, then each regular cycle defines a unique free homotopy class in $[S^1:X]$.
 The latter set can be identified with the conjugacy classes $[\ga]$ in the group $\Ga$.
-This results in a bijection between the set of cycles and the set of non-trivial conjugacy classes in $\Ga$ which can be understood as follows.
-Let $c$ be a cycle.
+This results in a bijection between the set of regular cycles and the set of non-trivial conjugacy classes in $\Ga$ which can be understood as follows.
+Let $c$ be a regular cycle.
 Its preimage in the universal covering $\tilde X\to X$ consists of a union of infinite regular paths, which are all conjugate to each other under $\Ga$.
 Pick one of those $p$, then $p$ maps surjectively onto $c$, so, as $c$ is finite, there exists an element $\ga\in\Ga$ which maps $p$ to itself and $c\cong p/\sp\ga$.
-The bijection maps $c$ to the conjuacy class $[\ga]$ of $\ga$.
+The bijection maps $c$ to the conjugacy class $[\ga]$ of $\ga$.

 Now back to the case of the quotient of a Bruhat-Tits building by a lattice $\Ga$.
 In this case, we consider the projection $\CB\to X=\Ga\bs\CB$.
 It happens that an infinite regular path $p$ in $\CB$ is mapped to itself by a member $\ga\in\Ga$ which at the same time fixes a point $x_0$ on $p$.
 Then $x_0$ is either a vertex or the mid-point of an edge.
 In the latter case, we get a loop on $X$ which can be removed without changing the zeta function by introducing new vertices of weight one.
 More interesting things happen when $x_0$ is a vertex.
 Then $p$ is mapped to a path with backtracking, which is to say, that in order to capture all quotients of infinite paths in $\CB$, we have to allow partial backtracking.
 This means that we have to sign out a set $\CE$ of oriented edges at which to allow backtracking.
 A path $p=(x_0,\dots,x_n)$ in $X$ is called \e{$\CE$-regular}, if, whenever $x_{j-1}=x_{j+1}$, then the edge $(x_{j-1},x_j)$ belongs to $\CE$.
 By an \e{$\CE$-cycle} we mean an equivalence class of closed paths consisting of $\CE$-regular paths only.
 Then we form the zeta function